Japanese Society for Rights of Authors, Composers and Publishers: Trial and criticism

-In April 2008, JFTC (Japan Fair Trade Commission) officials raided the society's Tokyo headquarters on suspicion of violating Japan's Antimonopoly Act.
+In April 2008, Japan Fair Trade Commission (JFTC) officials raided the society's Tokyo headquarters on suspicion of violating Japan's Antimonopoly Act.
 In February 2009, the JFTC ruled that the system prevents other companies from entering the copyright-fee collection and management business.

 In February 2009, a cease-and-desist order was issued by the JFTC for allegedly breaking the Antimonopoly Act, demanding that the society end its blanket-fee system.
 Under that system, radio and TV stations are allowed unlimited use of JASRAC-managed music copyrights for a flat fee of 1.5% of their annual broadcasting revenue.
 The order was withdrawn, however, in June 2012.

 On 1 November 2013, in response to a petition by rival e-License Inc., the Intellectual Property High Court, a special branch of the Tokyo High Court that settles patent disputes, declared that JASRAC's fee levying system impeded competition within the industry and made it extremely difficult for other organizations to enter the market.

 In February 2017, JASRAC sparked a controversy that they announced they would start collecting copyright fees off of music schools.
 In response to this, many schools, including Yamaha Music Foundation across Japan filed a petition, arguing that it would lead to increased tuition rates.
 In October 2022, the Supreme Court of Japan considered music schools shouldn't pay copyright fees because students play music.
 Facilities are still subject to copyright for music performed by teachers.